“I became a newspaperman. I couldn’t find honest employment.”

 But there’s no need to travel that far back in time.
 Here I’ve compiled a bunch of clips from the latter part of my career, that which has witnessed the 21st Century, i.e., links.
 What is now referred to in today’s vernacular as content.

 I decided to host them here (verbatim, with the exception of the odd corrected typo here and there), because over time previous publications I’ve written for have either changed owners, content management systems or both.
 In the case of Electronic News, it folded after 50-some-odd years (may she rest in peace).

 Consequently much of that older stuff is getting harder and harder to track down on the Internet.
 Where these stories do still exist, out there in the digitized ether as one’s and zero’s, I have linked to them within the version that is posted/hosted here.
 I make no promises, though, that those links are current as of this exact moment — things change in Internet time, these days.

 But then, that is the point of reproducing them here: I no longer have to worry about updating outside links, or my older stories sinking down into the detritus of the Internet and becoming some sort of digital fossil fuel for a later age.
 Furthermore, they are easier to sort and organize for your viewing pleasure (the magic of WordPress as CMS).

 No, that’s not everything, of course.
 That would be hundreds of stories; possibly even thousands (several thousand, surely, if you were to include every short, non-bylined piece of copy).
 Here are just a select few (relatively speaking), of course — blog entries, editorial columns, news stories, etc. and so forth.

-If you prefer to drill down a bit, chose one of the following links.
-You can always try your luck with the tag cloud over on your right, as well.
+If you prefer to drill down a bit, like I say, chose one of the following links on the left.
+You can always try your luck with the tag cloud, as well.